levi5/node-boilerplate/README.md

 - 🌍 **Environment Management**: Centralized `.env` configuration using `dotenv`.
 - ✅ **Test-Ready**: Integrated setup for unit and integration testing with `Vitest`.
 - 🛠️ **Clean Architecture**: Organized project structure with a clear separation of concerns.
+- 📄 **Swagger API Documentation**: Automatically generates API documentation using Swagger for easy integration and understanding of the endpoints.

 ## 🛡️ Prerequisites